 A 24% deposit – or rather 25% (LTVs change in 5% increments) – means you’ll only require a loan of 75% the property’s value, which in turn will lower your interest rate and make your monthly repayments more affordable.

-Use an online calculator to work out what value property you could realistically afford (and therefore how big a deposit you’d need), then speak to a mortgage broker to help you find a suitable mortgage.
+Use an online calculator to work out how much you can borrow based on your income (and therefore how big a deposit you’d need), then speak to a mortgage broker to help you find a suitable mortgage.

 You can technically buy a property without a deposit, but that does not mean that you should.